gravitational/gravity/docs/6.x/pack.md

 ## Service User

-When Gravity creates a Kubernetes cluster from a Cluster Image, it installs a special system container on each host, visible as the `gravity` daemon.
-It contains all of Kubernetes services, performs automatic management and isolates them from other pre-existing daemons running on cluster hosts.
+When Gravity creates a Cluster from a Cluster Image, it installs a special system container on each host, visible as the `gravity` daemon.
+It contains all of Kubernetes services, performs automatic management and isolates them from other pre-existing daemons running on Cluster hosts.

 All system services inside the container run under a special system user called `planet` with a UID of `1000`.

 Starting with LTS 4.54, Gravity allows the system user to be configured during installation.
-The same service user with the same UID will be created on all nodes of a cluster.
+The same service user with the same UID will be created on all nodes of a Cluster.

 In order to configure the `planet` service user, you have the following options:

-  * Create a user with the same UID on all cluster nodes upfront.
+  * Create a user with the same UID on all Cluster nodes upfront.
   * Specify a user ID on the installer's command line and a user named `planet` (and a group with the same name) will automatically be created with the given ID during installation.